 Here is the method.

-On the principle that "everyone is doing the best they can with the information that they have" use the critical intelligence to compassionately look into their beliefs about the world.
-What belief would cause that person to accuse, judge, hurt, mistreat, or enslave one?
+On the principle that // everyone is doing the best they can with the information that they have // it is recommended to use the critical intelligence to compassionately look into their beliefs about the world.

 Presume that they are doing their best at all times.
 (They are.)
 Then look at their information.
 They are probably suffering from anxiety and fear based in crippling ignorance which maintains a belief that they must hurt others to survive.